FREE STANDARD SHIPPING FOR ORDERS OVER £90!🚚

 Different companies use different formulas for UV gel polish, so just double check the timing needed to cure yours - it can range from 15 seconds up to 2 minutes, so it’s well worth checking so that you don’t end up with under processed nail polish!

-The heat from the water and the steam can cause lifting, so just avoid it for a few hours afterwards to keep your nails looking super fresh for even longer!
+The heat from water and the steam can cause lifting, so just avoid very hot water for a few hours after gel nail polish has been applied to keep your nails looking super fresh for even longer!